German–Turkish Treaty of Friendship: Clodius Agreement

-In October 1941, Turkey and Germany signed the Clodius Agreement, (Note: So named after the German negotiator and diplomat, Karl Clodius) in which Turkey agreed to export up 45,000 tons of chromite ore to Germany in 1941 and in 1942, and 90,000 tons of the mineral in both 1943 and 1944, contingent on Germany's supplies of military equipment to Turkey.
+In October 1941, Turkey and Germany signed the Clodius Agreement (Note: So named after the German negotiator and diplomat, Carl August Clodius.) in which Turkey agreed to export up to 45,000 tons of chromite ore to Germany in 1941 and in 1942, and 90,000 tons of the mineral in both 1943 and 1944, contingent on Germany in return supplying military equipment to Turkey.
 Germany would provide as many as 117 railway locomotives and 1,250 freight rail cars to transport the ore.

-In an attempt to prevent the supply of the strategic mineral reaching Germany, both the United States and the U.K. went on a buying spree to buying out Turkish chromite, even if they did not need so much of it.
+In an attempt to prevent the supply of the strategic mineral from reaching Germany, both the United States and the U.K. went on a buying spree, purchasing Turkish chromite even if they did not need it.
 As part of the "package deal", the Anglo-Americans also bought Turkish dried fruit and tobacco.